hungtran84/advanced-k8s-course/istio/lab_2.1/README.md

 > Sorry, product reviews are currently unavailable for this book.

+🏋️‍♂️ **Chalenge**

-Let troubleshoot/investigate to understand what happened.
+Troubleshoot/investigate to understand what happened

 ## 1.4 Test with service fault